seanstrom/Essays/importance-of-values.md

 addTitle = (t) -> (p) -> person p.age, (t + ' ' + p.name)
 ```

 Here I'm created the functions `addTitle` and `ageBy` which are functions that return other functions.
 This useful for when I want to age a `person` value by one year and don't want to hardcode the value `1`.
-The same notion applies to the addTitle function.
+The same notion applies to the `addTitle` function.
 I've even gone through the trouble to always return a new person when the returned function is invoked.
-That idea will be explained in more depth later, but the gist here is to use the more abstract functions to build simpler to compose functions.
+That idea will be explained in more depth later, but the gist here is to use the more abstract functions to build simpler, composable functions.

 ```coffeescript
 addMr = addTitle 'Mr.'